N8sGit/nn_tracing/README.md

 # ANN_Tracing
 ![Image of a artificial neural network over graph paper](/assets/ann_graph_paper.jpg)

-## **Note**: The more code-focused parts of this ReadMe (under Usage) is currently out of date.
-It still mostly applies to legacy code.
-The project should still run if you install the dependencies and execute the cells in analysis_experimental.ipynb.
-I'm working on a rewrite and it should be up shortly!
 ## Table of Contents
 - [Overview](#overview)
 - [Inspiration & Rationale](#inspiration--rationale)